PhilPalmer/antiviral-drug-repurposing/README.md

 In total 25 compounds were found to have a similarity score over 95 for cell line A549.

-In total six compounds were found with a similairty score over 95, two of these compounds were HDAC inhibitors

 | Score | Name                              | Description                       |
 | ----- | --------------------------------- | --------------------------------- |
 | 99.98 | AG-490                            | EGFR inhibitor                    |